10 Snakes With Special Snouts For Digging

 For all their venom, all their bravado, if an India cobra ever needed to dig itself out of a collapsed burrow filled with soil, it would be in big trouble.
 The middle American burrowing snake has no such worries.
 This species lives in Honduras, and is in completely control in its underground soil domains.
 They move through soil as effortlessly as an olive sea snake moves through water, and it’s all down to their snout, which is narrow and tapering.

 As long as the soil is loose enough, this snout allows them to burrow with ease.
 They don’t even have to think, with natural digging instincts honed over millions of years.
-Middle American burrowing snakes (Adelphicos veraepacis) are completely harmless and measure just 30cm.
+Middle American burrowing snakes (Adelphicos quadrivirgatum) are completely harmless and measure just 30cm.
 They live in lowland forests rather than high altitudes, and being smaller, they get pushed around a lot, with even spiders such as dark fishing spiders feasting on them.

-Luckily, Adelphicos veraepacis has an escape route, digging down with their specialised snout.
+Luckily, Adelphicos quadrivirgatum has an escape route, digging down with their specialised snout.
 Their diet is also specialised for a digging life, being mainly earthworms.
 Middle American burrowing snakes don’t spend all their time underground.
 They’ll sometimes climb a few feet and rest on a large rainforest leaf.
 They’re most common by streams in forests, where the soft soil prevents infinite opportunities.

 4 John’s sand boa